evanjschmitt/N315/finalProject/README.md

 - **Shopping Cart:**
   - A cart icon in the top-right corner displaying the count of purchased coffee makers.
   - A cart page listing all coffee makers added via the "Buy Now" button.
-  - An "empty cart" button to clear all products.
 - **Product Details:** Each product must display:
   - Product image
   - Product name